 Mortgage lenders and landlords will check your credit score.
 So get out in front of them to get the best deals.
 By checking yours for free using Credit Karma.

-Then, get the best rate on a mortgage.
+Then, get the best rate on a mortgage by shopping online.

 And when you go to the grocery store (Fred Meyer is a popular choice in Alaska).
-Be sure to use the money-saving cashback app from Ibotta.
+Be sure to shop for sales because groceries can be pricey in Alaska.

 Personal Capital is a great online tool.
 To manage your money.
 And, best of all, it’s FREE.